 Located between Malta and Gozo, Comino is the smallest of the Maltese archipelago, with an area of 3.5 square kilometres and 4 official residents.
+Article by Wild at Heart Rescue.
 Despite its size, Comino is considered a paradise, is for sea lovers, who and hikers.
 On the island is the famous Blue Lagoon, probably the most scenic beach in Malta.
 In addition to this, Comino offers the opportunity to take a nice walk with a historical-naturalistic theme, with some things to see, listed below.
 Comino is easy to reach from the island of Malta, both with the excursions organized by Bugibba, Sliema and Valletta and with the ferry departing from Cirkewwa, that is the place where the ferries to Gozo also depart.

 Beaches in Comino